ColleagueRiley/Software-Rendering/README.md

 On MacOS, there is not much setup, most of the work is done during rendering.

 You only need to allocate the buffer data.

-macos
 ```c
 u8* buffer = malloc(RGFW_bufferSize.w * RGFW_bufferSize.h * 4);
 ```

 ## Step 4 (Draw to the buffer)
-For drawing, I will use [Silk.h](https://github.com/itsYakub/Silk/).
+For this tutorial, I will use [Silk.h](https://github.com/itsYakub/Silk/) for drawing to the buffer.
 Silk.h is a single-header software rendering graphics library.

-First include silk,
+First, include silk,

 ```c
 #define SILK_PIXELBUFFER_WIDTH w